-Remove the grub screw from the shaft collar and put the shaft collar onto the bar and line up the hole of it with the divot to get an idea where the shaft collar should be for the later steps.
+Remove the grub screw from the shaft collar and put the shaft collar onto the bar aligning the hole of it with the divot to get an idea where the shaft collar should be for the later steps.

 Mix up some JB weld with a tooth pick.